Here’s the truth about houses: Unless you’re a landlord, your house will probably be the lousiest investment you ever make.

 Here’s the truth: When you rent, you pay one bill: the rent.
 That’s it.

 When you buy, your property tax ALONE might cost as much as a single person’s rent.
-Property tax for the house in which I was raised (which was valued at $250,000) cost $500 a month … the same amount I paid as rent all through college.
+Property tax for one apartment I rented after college (which was valued at $250,000) cost $500 a month … the same amount I paid as rent.

 And this tax, by the way, is money that contributes $0 to your equity … money that you’re “throwing away.”

 Live in an area with low property taxes?
-Okay, then calculate your property tax + homeowners insurance.
-I own a house in Atlanta, Georgia, and my taxes + insurance equal the cost of a one bedroom rental in the same neighborhood.
+Okay, then calculate your property tax + homeowners insurance + repairs and maintenance.

 How Much Will that Home Really Cost You?